InversionSpaces/advisor/README.md

 2. Check that the frontend volume is properly mounted in the backend container
 3. Verify that the `FRONTEND_PATH` environment variable is set correctly
 4. Use the rebuild script to ensure a clean rebuild
+5. Make sure the `OPENAI_API_KEY` environment variable is set to active key

 ## Development Setup